310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 [^33]: Onii-chan, as in “big brother”.
 [^34]: For young children, “-kun” is usually used for boys, and “-chan” for girls.
 [^35]: This is referring to the ZK Zaibatsu that was mentioned in <a href="https://ensemble-stars.fandom.com/wiki/Atlantis" target="_blank">Atlantis</a>, <em>fine’s</em> Climax event.
 The <a href="https://en.wikipedia.org/wiki/Zaibatsu" target="_blank">Zaibatsu</a> is business conglomerates in Japan.
+[^36]: “Haitai” is how Okinawan women say “hello”, whereas “haisai” is how Okinawan men say it.
+“Haitai” sounds softer between the two.
+[^37]: Mizusaba says 汝 (na~) when saying “you”, which is an old-fashioned second-person pronoun.
+[^38]: Mizusaba says <em>ojii</em> for “grampa”, which is Okinawan dialect.
+It’s originally written with the grandfather kanji only (爺).
+[^39]: Nii-nii (兄様), lit.
+“Older brother” with “-sama”, a polite honorific used for names.
+This pronunciation was not initially indicated in the text, but since Mizusaba refers to his grandpa the way Okinawans do (<em>ojii</em>), I’ve decided to also go with the way Okinawans refer to an older brother, which is <em>nii-nii</em>.
+[^40]: Okinawa prefecture consists of a huge island and many small islands surrounding it.
+The huge island is referred to as “(Okinawa) main island”.